Kristina01111000/Drws_site/README.md

 After peepso confirmation key is done fix the colors of the quiz matrix questions
 Make chats for the quizzes that don’t have them
-Add bubbles to the wellness check (1 - 5)
-Make title bolder and larger
-Send it to him when it's ready

 When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH He is going to send me some text for the quiz page bottom boxes, and quiz page intro paragraph See if i can add a box to the pdf page so that last paragraph stands our better